Ancient Caves, Architecture, Hill & Backwater

 Product Code : AGORA130

-The tour will begin in Mumbai a city famous as the heart of the Bollywood film industry.
+The Ancient Caves, Architecture, Hill & Backwater tour will begin in Mumbai, a city famous as the heart of the Bollywood film industry.
 Fly to Aurangabad and explore the UNESCO World Heritage sites of Ajanta and Ellora.
 Fly to Hyderabad and visit Golconda Fort that was once the Qutb Shahi dynastic capital.
-Fly to Vidyanagar and begin the driving tour till Cochin exploring the the architecture wonder of Hampi, Halebedu, Belur, Shravanabelagola & Mysore, the hills of Ooty & Munnar, the spice plantation of Thekkady and the the backwater of Alleppey.
+Fly to Vidyanagar and begin the driving tour till Cochin exploring the architecture wonder of Hampi, Halebedu, Belur, Shravanabelagola & Mysore, the hills of Ooty & Munnar, the spice plantation of Thekkady and the backwater of Alleppey.

 Day 1: Arrive Mumbai

-On arrival at Mumbai airport assistance & transfer to hotel (check in/out time 12pm).
+On arrival at Mumbai airport assistance & transfer to hotel (Standard hotel check in time 12pm, early check in subject to room availability).

 Mumbai is disciplined by no time frame neither day nor night.
 Dazzling shopping arcades, exciting sport activity, nightclubs & discotheques, theatre, music & gourmet restaurants offers visitors a heady mix of all this and more.
 Rest time free for personal activities.
 Overnight at hotel.